AnthonyLNguyen/notes/cs408/notes.md

 * Every local variable has a chain offset of 0

-* H owever many static links you follow in the ARI to get to the place where the variable is declared is the offset
+* However many static links you follow in the ARI to get to the place where the variable is declared is the offset
     + Local offset - count from bottom of subs ari to the location below the one with the var in it